 |MSLD 633||Strategic Leadership||3|

-Note: Students should speak with their academic advisor about software requirements for this specialization.
+Note: Students should speak with their academic advisor about software requirements for the Leadership specialization.
 Completing BUSW 500 with a grade of B or better satisfies the MSLD course prerequisite of MSLD 500.
 See Program Notes.

 |MBAA 604||International Business Administration||3|